How to get HTML source of a Web Element in Selenium WebDriver

 For example, in order to highlight text on a page, one would have to interact with the “body”, a “div” and perhaps even a “p” element.

 How to retrieve the HTML source of a web element using Python?

 To start with, download the Python bindings for Selenium WebDriver.

-- One can do this from the PyPI page for Selenium package.
+- One can do this from the PyPI page for the Selenium package.

 - Alternatively, one can use pip to install the Selenium package.
 In fact, Python 3.6 provides the pip in the standard library.
 Install Selenium with pip with the following syntax:

 pip install selenium

 It is also possible to use virtualenv in order to create isolated Python environments.
 Python 3.6 offers pyvenv which is quite similar to virtualenv.